DoosanJung/STZR/interview_question.md

         | uid N | 5000            | ... | ... | 0                       | ... |
         | ...   | ...             | ... | ... | ...                     | ... |

-_4. Find the user who has maximum viewing time.
-How long did the user watched? 'tVH' is in milliseconds, how long in hour?
+_4. Find the user who has maximum viewing time (i.e. the length of the viewing time).
+How long did the user watched? 'tVH' is in milliseconds, how long the viewing time in hour?

-_5. Also find the user who watched most videos in terms of 'tid'.
-How many did the user watched?
+_5. Also find the user who watched most videos in terms of 'tid' (i.e. the number of videos).
+How many videos did the user watched?

 _6. Plot histogram for each column